electrichasgoneaudi/electrichasgoneaudi.github.io/content/articles/e-tron-facelift-q8-etron-2024/_index.md

 Audi adjusted the air suspension to optimize the lateral dynamics of the vehicle.
 Moreover, its electronic stability control (ESC) will allow for even more maneuverability in the future – especially in tight corners.
 The Audi Q8 e-tron handles these with noticeably more agility thanks to its revised progressive steering.

 The gear ratio of the steering system was changed so that the steering responds much more quickly, even when making delicate steering movements.
-The effect of the direct steering ratio is supported by more rigid suspension bearings on the front axle.
+In addition, more rigid suspension bearings on the front axle support the effect of the direct steering ratio.
 Steering movements are thus transmitted to the wheels more directly, and feedback from steering reactions is also improved.
-All the chassis control systems were adjusted, but they remain balanced and perfectly attuned – true to the [Audi DNA](../audidna/).
+In addition, Audi adjusted all chassis control systems, but they remain balanced and perfectly attuned – true to the [Audi DNA](../audidna/).

 ## Further improved aerodynamics